pradyumnasagar/mirpv24/README.md

-# miRPV: in silico miRNA Prediction and Validation Pipeline
+# miRPV: An automated pipeline for miRNA Prediction and Validation in silico

 miRPV is an Automated tool that allows users to predict and validate microRNA from genome/gene sequence.

 ## miRPV Features:
-predict novel pre-miRNA from any given sequence predict secondary structure stability
+* predict novel pre-miRNA from any given sequence
+* predict secondary structure stability
-Predict authentic pre-miRNA
+* Predict authentic pre-miRNA
-predict novel mature miRNA
+* predict novel mature miRNA
-Predict the novel miRNA target
+* Predict the novel miRNA target

 ## Getting Started with miRPV

 The installation has been tested on Ubuntu 18.04.
 If it has to be installed on another platform, please use the virtual machine image preinstalled with miRPV.

 ### System Requirement
-CPU: AMD64 (64bit)
+* CPU: AMD64 (64bit)
-Memory: 2Gb RAM
+* Memory: 2Gb RAM
-Storage: 5Gb
+* Storage: 5Gb
-Ubuntu 18.04
+* Ubuntu 18.04

 ## INSTALLATION
 1) Clone this repository